1909 South Omaha anti-Greek riot

 The Greek Town riot was a race riot that took place in South Omaha, Nebraska, on February 21, 1909, during which several Greeks were wounded or injured.
-A mob of 3,000 men displaced some of the population of Greek Town, wrecked 30 buildings there, and started a riot.
+A mob of 3,000 Irishmen displaced some of the population of Greek Town, wrecked 30 buildings there, and started a riot.

 Background

 In February 1909, 36-year-old Greek immigrant John Masourides from a small village near Kalamata was taking English lessons from 17-year-old South Omaha resident Lillian Breese.
 Irish-American police officer Edward Lowry arrested Masourides and Breese on February 19, having accused Masourides of coercing Breese into a sexual relationship; while Lowry transported them to the jailhouse, Masourides pulled out a handgun and shot Lowry dead.
 Greek immigrants had come to the city as strikebreakers, and earlier immigrants resented them; among the immigrants who were hostile towards the Greeks were the Irish, who had a large community in South Omaha.

 Local newspapers were particularly renowned for their yellow journalism and xenophobia during this period; in one article, the local Omaha Examiner stated that "if California has a Japanese problem, the people of Omaha had better review the growing Italian, Greek, Bulgarian, and Serbian problem in their own back yard".
 One local newspaper encouraged racism with salacious headlines about the circumstances of Lowry's death.
 The Omaha Daily News wrote, "Their quarters have been unsanitary; they have insulted women... herded together in lodging houses and living cheaply, Greeks are a menace to the American laboring man – just as the Japs, Italians, and other similar laborers are."
 The Omaha World Herald headline stated, "Ed Lowry, South Omaha Policeman, Is Shot and Killed By Greek."
 The bold font was followed by an article which insinuated that it was not just Masourides who was responsible for the conditions that would inevitably end in such a tragedy, but the entire Greek community of South Omaha.

 When Masourides was finally apprehended, state legislators Jeremiah Howard (an Irish immigrant) and J.P.
-Kraus and an attorney called a mass meeting of more than 900 men.
+Kraus, among others, called a mass meeting of more than 900 men.
 They "harangued the mob" and raised emotions against the Greeks.
 The mob, gathering more men along the way, gathered around the South Omaha jail where Masourides was being held.
 The police decided it was unsafe to keep Masourides there and moved him to the main Omaha jail.
 The mob followed the police wagon as it left the jail and managed to get their hands on Masourides more than once, at one point almost lynching him.